RebinW/Microsoft-SC-300/01-identity-foundations/manage-user-roles.md

 ![new password](screenshots/new-password.png)

 Finally, we'll notice that we can't even access entra admin center and therefore wont even be able to navigate to *enterprise application* to create an new app.
-The reason is that we in a previous lab configued tenant-wide/ user settings and specified that we won't allow non-admin users to even be able to access Entra admin center:
+The reason is that we in a previous lab configued tenant-wide/ user settings and restricted access for all non admins to the Entra admin portal.

 ![access-denied](screenshots/denied-access.png)

+## Exercise 2: Assign the application admin role and create an application

+**Task 1: Assign a role to a user**